Developer Guide

 Design considerations

-The finding mechanism is designed in a way to keep all operations to the FindPersonCommand
+The finding mechanism is designed in a way to keep all operations to the FindPersonCommand object itself,

-to set the predicate of the person list.
+which will them prompt the Model to set the predicate of the person list.

 This is consistent with the other commands, as they will go through the same process, since each command has their own class and parser (if needed).